Nondegeneracy and Stability of Antiperiodic Bound States for Fractional Nonlinear Schr\"odinger Equations: Nondegeneracy of the Linearization in the Defocusing Case

 \begin{proof} First, note that \eqref{E:profile_equation} is equivalent to $L_-\phi=0$, while differentiating the profile equation with respect to $x$ gives $L_+\phi'=0$.
 Claims (ii) and (iii) now follow immediately from the ground state theory in Theorem \ref{T:ground} and the monotonicity properties of $\phi$ guaranteed by Lemma \ref{L:c=0_prop}.
-Moreover, by the ordering of the even and odd $T$-antiperiodic ground states of $L_{\pm}$ given by part (c) of Theorem \ref{T:ground}, the fact that $\phi$ and $\phi'$ are even and odd, respectively, implies (i) by the above discussion.
+Moreover, by the ordering of the even and odd $T$-antiperiodic ground states of $L_{\pm}$ given by Proposition \ref{P:gsordering}, the fact that $\phi$ and $\phi'$ are even and odd, respectively, implies (i) by the above discussion.

 Next, observing that $L_+=L_-+2\sigma\phi^{2\sigma}$, the identities $L_+\phi'=0$ and $L_-\phi=0$ immediately imply that $L_-\phi'=-2\sigma\phi^{2\sigma}\phi'$ and $L_+\phi=2\sigma\phi^{2\sigma+1}$.
 Finally, differentiating the profile equation \eqref{E:profile_equation} with respect to $c$ at $c=0$ gives